-- 2. It is the duty of an expert to help the court on matters within his own expertise. - 3.
+- 2. It is the duty of an expert to help the court on matters within the expert's own expertise.2 - 3.
 Expert evidence should be the independent product of the expert uninfluenced by the pressures of the proceedings. - 4.
-An expert should assist the court by providing objective, unbiased opinion on matters within his expertise, and should not assume the role of an advocate. - 5.
-An expert should consider all material facts, including those which might detract from his opinion. - 6.
-An expert should make it clear: - (a) when a question or issue falls outside his expertise; and - (b) when he is not able to reach a definite opinion, for example because he has insufficient information. - 7.
-If, after producing a report, an expert changes his view on any material matter, such change of view should be communicated to all the parties without delay, and when appropriate to the court.
+An expert should assist the court by providing objective, unbiased opinion on matters within the expert's expertise, and should not assume the role of an advocate. - 5.
+An expert should consider all material facts, including those which might detract from the expert's opinion. - 6.
+An expert should make it clear- - (a) when a question or issue falls outside the expert's expertise; and - (b) when the expert is not able to reach a definite opinion, for example because the expert has insufficient information. - 7.
+If, after producing a report, an expert changes his or her view on any material matter, such change of view should be communicated to all the parties without delay, and when appropriate to the court.